Hans Rott: Compositions

 During that time Rott was also organist at the Piarist church "Maria Treu" in Vienna.
 For the final year of his studies in 1878, Rott submitted the first movement of his Symphony in E major to a composition contest.
-The jury, except Bruckner, was very derisive of the work.
+The jury, except for Bruckner, was very derisive about the work.
 After completing the Symphony in 1880, Rott showed the work to both Brahms and Hans Richter, in order to get it played.
 His efforts failed.
 Brahms did not like the fact that Bruckner exerted great influence on the Conservatory students, and even told Rott that he had no talent whatsoever and that he should give up music.
 Unfortunately, Rott lacked Mahler's inner resolve, and whereas Mahler was able to overcome many of the obstacles in his life, Rott was brought down by mental illness.

 The symphony has been recorded by the Deutsche Grammophon, BIS, CPO, Acousence, Hyperion, Ondine, RCA, Arte Nova, & Oehms record labels.
 Hans Rott also wrote a Symphony for String Orchestra in A flat major, in three movements, (1874–75), and a String Quartet in C minor, a student work in five movements.
 They have both been recorded on the Acousence Records label #ACO-CD 20205 (2005).